Academics

 • Read the scoring guidelines here.

-6. Understand the task terminology
+6. Understand the Task Terminology

-This clarity is crucial for delivering responses that directly address the requirements.
 Here are some of the commonly used terms on the AP CSP exam:

 TermMeaning